-One Great Source of Stress Is Ignoring Your Core Values
+Ignoring Your Core Values

 Is there any source of stress in your life that flies under the radar?
 You can’t really identify why you feel out of sorts, and you seem to have an unsettling feeling as you navigate through your daily activities.
 What could be causing this?
-It could be that your source of stress is caused by your life being out of alignment.
+It could be that your stress is caused by your life being out of alignment.
 So what does that mean?

-When you find yourself striving to fulfill other people’s core values rather than your own, you develop a source of stress.
+If you find yourself striving to fulfill other people’s core values rather than your own, you develop a source of stress.
 The uncomfortable feeling of this lack of alignment with your own core values can become more stressful the longer you are in this situation.
 Humans are at their best emotional and psychological health when their behavior is aligned with their own core values.

 So, how do we determine what our core values are?
 I would start by completing the following exercise.